Developer tool

 JSON Escape / Unescape

-Escape text for a JSON string value, or turn escaped JSON string text back into readable text.
+Escape text for use in a JSON string, or unescape escaped JSON back into readable text.
+Both operations run in your browser — nothing is uploaded.

 Escape text for JSON strings